HasnathAhmedTamim/AssignmentManagementSystem/README.md

 Root `.env.example` shows **required variable names with placeholders only** (`YOUR_DB_PASSWORD`, etc.).

-For **local Docker** (easy evaluation), `docker-compose.yml` uses a demo Postgres password documented in the Database section above.
-Matching demo values also exist in `appsettings.json` so `dotnet run` works out of the box with Docker — treat them as **local demo only**, not personal/production credentials.
+For **local Docker**, use the demo Postgres settings from `docker-compose.yml` with the matching connection string in `appsettings.json` so `dotnet run` works out of the box.
+Treat those as **local demo only**, not personal/production credentials.
+Root `.env.example` keeps placeholders only.

 **Frontend**